-A charter school is a public school that is chartered by the state or local Board of Education to provide education to children within its governing community.
-Charter schools must meet State-required educational standards and must work to assist scholars in their efforts of achieving academic success in order to maintain its charter with the granting board.
+A charter school is a tuition-free public school that is chartered by the state or local Board of Education to provide education to children within its governing community.
+Charter schools must meet state-required educational standards and must work to assist scholars in their efforts of achieving academic success in order to maintain its charter with the granting board.

-All incoming scholars will be admitted to City University School of Liberal Arts, regardless of previous academic record.
-Although scholars will be admitted regardless of academic record, admission is contingent upon the scholars’ and the parents’ willingness to sign the yearly Progress Inventory Plan and the Student Scholar’s Code of Conduct.
+All incoming scholars will be admitted to City University Schools, regardless of previous academic record.
+Admission is also contingent upon the scholars’ and parents’ willingness to sign the yearly Progress Inventory Plan and the Student Scholar’s Code of Conduct.
 Both documents are developed to adhere to the mission of the school, to develop student scholars through scholarship and citizenship.

 How many scholars will be enrolled at City University?

 Each school remains committed to offering a safe and small school environment that is conducive to learning.

 What is the daily schedule and how many days are in the school year?

-City University School of Liberal Arts will be open from 7:00 a.m. to 5:30 p.m.
-Scholars will only be required on the campus during instructional hours (8:00 a.m. to 3:15 p.m.).
+City University Schools will be open from 7:00 a.m. to 5:30 p.m.
+Scholars will only be required on the campus during instructional hours (Monday, Tuesday, Wednesday & Friday – 8:00 a.m. to 4:15 p.m.
+Thursday – 8:00 a.m. to 2:30 p.m.).
 The facilities will be opened and supervised to allow scholars access to educational resources.

 The school year provides for 190 instructional days and 23 holidays/vacation days.
 If necessary, City University Schools Board of Trustees may reconsider the dates in order to ensure the school reaches the greatest number of families in the community and fills all available seats.